CBD for Laminitis in Horses

 CBD has been found to effectively, and safely, reduce many of the same symptoms as traditional medications like NSAIDs and steroids do without the same adverse effects.
 CBD can become part of a long-term, effective, therapeutic health plan for laminitis in horses.

-Nutrition for Horses with Laminitis
+Caring for Horses with Laminitis

 According to the Royal Veterinary College, horses with laminitis should be fed 1.5% of his or her body weight in hay.
 Your veterinarian may suggest the hay be soaked to remove as much of the carbohydrate content as possible.
 Hay is preferable over haylage; haylage is more palatable, which means the horse may eat more, resulting in an increase in insulin.
 To reduce hay ration, your veterinarian may also suggest fiber-based products containing chaff or unmolassed sugar beet.